 PROFESSOR, DINOSAUR PALAEOBIOLOGY

 Phil broadly studies dinosaur palaeobiology but is especially interested in the evolution and adaptations of theropods and their avian descendants.
 His research includes description of the feathered, non-avian coelurosaurs Caudipteryx and Protarchaeopteryx that provided firm evidence linking non-avian dinosaurs and birds.
 Other studies involve dinosaur trackways, bonebeds, and nesting sites of hadrosaur eggs with embryonic skeletons inside.
 Ongoing fieldwork efforts, especially in Cretaceous localities around the world, allow the recovery of fossils that continually refine our understanding of dinosaur palaeobiology.
 Recently, these efforts resulted in the discovery of a nearly complete, exquisitely preserved specimen of the dromaeosaurid Saurornitholestes, found and masterfully prepared by Clive Coy, and then described alongside David Evans in 2020 (CBC article).
+Phil has been involved in three special issues of Canadian Journal of Earth Sciences covering the Albertosaurus Bonebed, the Danek Edmontosaurus Bonebed, and a tribute to Dale A. Russell.

 Phil was born and raised in Brampton, Ontario and was inspired to become a palaeontologist at the age of 6 by a dinosaur toy in a box of Rice Krispies.
 He began his professional career after acquiring a BSc Zoology at University of Toronto in 1972, MSc Biology at McGill University in 1975, and PhD Biology (with Distinction) from McGill University in 1981.
 Phil was initially hired as a curator at the Provincial Museum of Alberta (now Royal Alberta Museum) in 1976.
 In 1981, this department began planning the Tyrrell Museum of Palaeontology (now Royal Tyrrell Museum of Palaeontology), which opened in 1985.
 He became a professor, curator, and Canada Research Chair at the University of Alberta in 2005, later organizing the volunteer fossil preparation program Dino Lab and massive open online course Dino 101 (additional information on U of A website).
 Phil continues researching, teaching, and encouraging scientists and youth alike to pursue their passion.